zwiras/links-for-xamarin-developers/README.md

 ## Animations
 * [Lottie Animations [Xamarin.Forms]](https://xamgirl.com/lottie-animations-step-by-step-in-xamarin-forms/) - https://xamgirl.com/lottie-animations-step-by-step-in-xamarin-forms/

 ## Components
+* [Popup Page Plugin [Xamarin.Forms]](https://github.com/rotorgames/Rg.Plugins.Popup) - Rg.Plugins.Popup is a cross platform plugin for Xamarin.Forms which allows to open Xamarin.Forms pages as a popup that can be shared across iOS, Android and UWP.
+Also the plugin allows to use very simple and flexible animations for showing popup pages
 * [SlideOverKit [Xamarin.Forms]](http://www.xam-consulting.com/slideoverkit-xamarin-forms/) - SlideOverKit is a (Free and OpenSource) component for Xamarin.Forms.
 It allows developers to easily create awesome Slideovers in Xamarin.Forms

 ## Controls
 ### Carousel View
 * [Carousel View [Xamarin.Forms]](https://chrisriesgo.com/xamarin-forms-carousel-view-recipe/) - Xamarin.Forms Carousel View Recipe